RTBathula/bgbackend/README.md

-# LunaLights Backend
+# LunaLights Device backend
-The backend repo for Lunalights [Lunalights production](http://livilum.com)
+The device backend repo for Lunalights, where it handles the device REST request and queue webhooks.

 # Getting Started
 To run this repo, switch to development or staging or production  by setting "serverRunON" in server.js file